Vitamins and Minerals That Support Blood Sugar Health

 1. Vitamin C:

-See also The Effect of Caffeine on Blood Sugar Levels
+See also The Role of Fiber in Blood Sugar Management

 Vitamin C, known for its immune-boosting properties, also plays a role in blood sugar control.
 It helps reduce oxidative stress and inflammation, both of which are linked to insulin resistance.
 Studies have suggested that vitamin C supplementation may improve glucose tolerance and reduce the risk of developing type 2 diabetes.
 Citrus fruits, strawberries, bell peppers, and broccoli are rich sources of vitamin C.